vaibhavsingh97/animation-with-CSS/02_css_transitions/move square box vertical/README.md

 ## Goals

-- Familiarize yourself with the transition basics
+- Familiarize yourself with the transition basics and move square box in vertical direction.

 ## Directions